nazoadiego/quiz/README.md

 - **Exams**: Represents specific instances of exams taken by students, based on templates.
 - **Evaluations**: Represents the evaluation of an exam by a teacher

+### The workflow

+With this model this is is how it would work:

+1. An admin would go into a screen and they will create an ExamTemlate.
+They will see the different types of questions and add them as needed inside the column quiz_data
+2. Once they are done, an they have submitted the template, an admin will have the ability to create exams for all the students belonging to the course.
+Specifying as well what is the due date for it.
+Everything that was defined by the admin in the ExamTemplate will carry over to the individual instances of each student exam.
+3. Student will populate the answer attribute for each question inside our quiz_data in Exam
+4. If the exam was completed before the due date, the student will be able to submit the exam.
+5. Once the exam has been submitted, the admin will evaluate the exam and we will validate that the total score is valid.
+6. With the evaluations created, we will be able to see the results of our students and different statistics.

 #### Decisions Taken

 1. **Single User Model with Roles**